Azure/iotedge-lorawan-starterkit/README.md

 - Enterprise ready with features like proxy support, offline support, and complete cloud based management.
 [See complete list of features](#features).
 - Extensible [LoRa Engine](/Docs/devguide.md) and a custom [Decoder framework](/Samples/DecoderSample/ReadMe.md) for specialized implementations.
 - Stress tested for **EU868** and **US915** frequencies with real customers and [multiple LoRaWAN gateways](#tested-gateways).
-- Supporting tools such as comprehensive unit tests, CI/CD pipeline, stress testing, simulator and a command line interface.
+- Supporting tools such as comprehensive unit tests, CI/CD pipeline, stress testing, simulator and a LoRa client device provisioning command line interface.

 ![Architecture](/Docs/Pictures/EdgeArchitecture.png)
   ## Table of Contents